kubernetes/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

   - Typically deployed with the controller component of the CSI Driver: external-attacher, external-provisioner, external-resizer, external-snapshotter, external-health-monitor (alpha), livenessprobe
   - Typically deployed with the node component of the CSI Driver: node-driver-registrar, livenessprobe
 - Controllers
-  - snapshot-controller, volume-data-source-validator (beta)
+  - snapshot-controller, volume-data-source-validator
 - Webhooks
   - csi-snapshot-validation-webhook
 - CSI libraries and utilities
-  - csi-lib-utils, csi-release-tools, csi-test, lib-volume-populator (beta)
+  - csi-lib-utils, csi-release-tools, csi-test, lib-volume-populator
 - Host binaries
   - CSI Proxy
 As part of the maintenance work of these components the SIG Storage community: